EdgeFirstAI/documentation/docs/models/deployment/2d_raivin.md

 ## Enable and Start the Camera and Model Services

-Once the model path in the device is specified, ensure that all services are enabled.
+Once the model path in the device is specified, ensure that the model and camera services are enabled and running.
 To verify, go back to the settings and click on the "Service Status" button.

 <figure markdown="span">
 ![Service Status](../assets/deployment/raivin-service-status.jpg){ align=center }
 <figcaption>Service Status</figcaption>
 </figure>

 You will be greeted with the "Service Overview" page.
-Ensure that all services are enabled and running by toggling the "Enable" and "Start" buttons as shown.
-Only "Enable" the "recorder" service as shown.
-You will be using the recorder service in [MCAP Recording](../../platforms/recording.md#record-mcap).
+Ensure that the model and camera services are enabled and running as shown.
+You do not need to enable or start the recorder service, as we will be starting the recorder service as described in [MCAP Recording](../../platforms/recording.md).

 <figure markdown="span">
 ![Service Overview](../assets/deployment/raivin-service-overview.jpg){ align=center }